MojtabaZarreh/Diagnosing-the-need-for-epichoectomy-surgery-through-OPG-images-with-deep-learning/README.md

 # Diagnosing the need for epichoectomy surgery through OPG images with deep learning

-In this project, using deep learning techniques, we tried to detect the need for Apicoectomy surgery through dental radiology images.
+In this project, using deep learning techniques, we tried to detect the need for Apicoectomy surgery through dental Orthopantomography images.
 We have used U-NET.
 Also for feature extraction from DenseNet169 Used.